 We held hands on the night on earth.
-Our mouths filled with dust, we in the fields and under trees, screaming like dogs, bleeding into the leaves.
-It was empty on the edge of but we knew everyone floated the bottom of the river.
-So we walked through the where the road curved into the sea and the shattered lay, and the bitter smell of burning was on you a disease.
+Our mouths filled with dust, we kissed in the and under trees, screaming dogs, bleeding dark into the leaves.
+It was empty on the edge of but we knew everyone floated along the of the river.
+So we walked through the waste the road curved into the sea and the seasons lay, and the smell of burning was on you like a disease.
 In our of passion you said, "Death is a midnight runner."
-The sky had crashing down like the news of an intimate suicide.
-We picked up the shards and formed them shapes of stars that like an antique wedding dress.
-The echoes of the past broke the of the unborn as the ferris silently slowed to a stop.
+The sky had come crashing down like the news of an suicide.
+We picked up the and formed them into shapes of stars that like an antique wedding dress.
+The echoes of the past the hearts of the unborn as the wheel silently slowed to a stop.
 The few skittered away in hopes of a better pastime.
-I kissed you at the apex of the maelstrom and if you accompany me in a quick fall, but you made me realize my ticket wasn't good for two.
+I kissed you at the of the maelstrom and asked if you accompany me in a quick fall, but you made me realize my ticket wasn't good for two.
 I alone.
 You said, "The cinders are falling snow."
-There is poetry in despair, and we with unrivaled beauty, bitter of savagery and eloquence.
+There is poetry in despair, and we sang unrivaled beauty, bitter of savagery and eloquence.
 Of and grey.
-Strange, we ran down streets and carved our names in the flesh of the city.
-The sun was stagnated somewhere the rim of the horizon and the darkness is a mystery of and lines.
-Still, we lay under the emptiness and slowly outward, and somewhere in the wilderness we salvation scratched into the earth a message.
+Strange, we ran desperate streets and carved our names in the flesh of the city.
+The sun was stagnated somewhere the rim of the horizon and the darkness is a of curves and lines.
+Still, we lay under the emptiness and drifted outward, and somewhere in the wilderness we salvation scratched into the earth a message.

 -